romdalf/glowing-octo-eureka/docs/latest/operations/etcd/storageos-secret-info.md

----
-linkTitle: mTLS
-title: Encrypting communication with Etcd
+# Encrypting communication with Etcd
----

 Ondat supports secure communication with an external etcd cluster using mutual TLS (mTLS).
 With mTLS both Ondat and etcd authenticate each other